Rashad Khalifa: Doctrine

 He saw his role as purging the accretions that found their way into Islam via hadith and sunnah, which he claimed were corrupted.
+Similarly, he believed that previous revelations of God, such as the Bible, contained contradictions due to human interference (a concept known as tahrif).
 Instead, he believed that the beliefs and practices of Islam should be based on the Quran alone.

 Starting in 1968, Khalifa used computers to analyze the frequency of letters and words in the Quran.
 He published his findings in 1973 in the book Miracle of the Quran: Significance of the Mysterious Alphabets, in 1981 in the book The Computer Speaks: God's Message to the World, and in 1982 in the book Quran: Visual Presentation of the Miracle.
 Khalifa claimed that the Quran, unlike the Hadith, was incorruptible because it contained a mathematical structure based on the number 19, namely the Quran code or known as Code 19.
 For example, he claimed that this mathematical structure rejected the Quranic verses 9:128-129.
 Some Muslims objected to this interpretation.
 However, Khalifa believed this mathematical structure prevented the Quran from being adulterated and that it was proof of its divine authorship.

 Khalifa's research did not receive much attention in the West.
 In 1980, Martin Gardner mentioned it in Scientific American.
 Gardner later wrote a more extensive and critical review of Khalifa and his work.

+Rashad Khalifa outlined fourteen principal duties as God’s “Messenger of the Covenant.”
+These included unveiling the Quran’s mathematical structure based on the number 19; exposing and rejecting two allegedly false verses (9:128–129); clarifying the purpose of human existence; promoting one unified religion by eliminating distortions within Judaism, Christianity, and Islam; emphasizing that Zakat (obligatory charity) is essential for salvation and detailing its correct practice; explaining why many believers in God do not attain Heaven; affirming that those who die before age 40 are granted Paradise; rejecting the traditional claim that God commanded Abraham to sacrifice his son; providing a Quranic explanation of Jesus’ death; affirming the Quran’s direct revelation to Muhammad, who wrote it down himself; revealing the year the world ends as well as other signs; declaring the Quran as the sole valid source of religious law for Submission; advocating for a justice system rooted in the Quran; and calling for a return to pure monotheism free of inherited religious traditions.